nuwanwre/react-native-boilerplate/CONTRIBUTING.md

-# Contributing to Ledgis Wallet
+# Contributing to the Boiler Plate

 The current stack is based on React Native 0.61.5 using Typescript.
 Incremental versions may utilize newer versions of React Native, please cross-check with `package.json`.